-- Use the security settings in Facebook to make your personal information invisible to the public!
+- Another important tip is to set your Facebook security settings to make your personal information invisible to the public!
 You should do that with your photos and your friends list too.
 Do you want total strangers looking at pictures of your children, your wife, your home?
 It’s not wise to have an open profile.
 Get a link to help with this below.

-- Set your friends list in the security settings so no one can see it but you.
+- You should set your friends list in the security settings so no one can see it but you.
 Just click on “Only Me”.
-Why should your friends be able to see who your friends are.
+Why should your friends be able to see who your friends are?
 If you want to connect somebody with one of your friends tell them in a private message to send a friend request to that person.
 When people have access to someone’s friends, they can usually access their personal information, unless they are wise enough to lock down their account like I do.

 - Keep your best email address only for trusted contacts. (i.e. your bank, your creditors, your personal friends).
-Don’t use it in public, like on Facebook, Google+, Twitter or any other social site.
-Don’t use it to order general merchandise online either.
-If you use email addresses from gmail, yahoo, or some other free service then if you get compromised like I did you can easily open a new account and delete the ruined one.
+Also, don’t use it in public, like on Facebook, Google+, Twitter or any other social site.
+Furthermore, don’t use it to order general merchandise online either.
+If you use email addresses from Gmail, Yahoo, or some other free service then you can easily delete the compromised account and open a new one.

 A Great Recommendation for You

 So watch out for cloned accounts.
-They can cause you a lot of grief and could potentially compromise you identity and personal information.
+They can cause you a lot of grief and could potentially compromise your identity and personal information.

 So that’s my first Life Tip.
 Hope it benefits you.
 Just remember, there won’t be any benefit unless you actually do it.
 Reading alone doesn’t change anything.